 Step four– Stop the use of force, fear, and pain.
 Immediately stop the use of any and all aversives for the management and training of your dog.
 Common aversives include but are not limited to; prong, pinch, choke, or shock collars, alpha rolls, squirt bottles, and the entire dominance/alpha construct.
 Aversives impair our dog’s ability to learn, damage the human-dog bond and trust, and often result in an emotional outburst resulting in the very behavior problems you wish to resolve.
 The AAHA guidelines categorically oppose the use of aversive techniques.
 The American Veterinary Society of Animal Behavior (AVSAB) and the Pet Professional Guild (PPG) also oppose the use of aversives in training and behavior modification. < FMI – Dog Training – Reward Based Training versus Aversives – http://bit.ly/RewardVSAversive >

-Step six –Seek help from a behavior professional.
+Step seven –Seek help from a behavior professional.
 If your veterinarian determines that your dog’s behavioral issues are not the result of a medical problem, seek the advice of a professional animal behavior specialist, someone who understands canine behavior, ethology and behavior modification.
 Do not try to resolve this issue on your own or based on what someone tells you on Facebook.
-It is unlikely that you will be successful and you may, in fact, may make the problem worse and harder to resolve.
+It is unlikely that you will be successful and you may make the problem worse and more difficult to resolve.

 It can be very frustrating when our dog behaves anxiously or aggressively, or anywhere between these two emotional responses.
 Dog trainer Nancy Tanner posted an article on her blog entitled the misunderstanding of time.
 I encourage you to read it, and then place it somewhere you can find it quickly so that you can reread it anytime you are feeling frustrated or become impatient with your dog. < FMI – Shared Blog Post – the misunderstanding of time by Nancy Tanner – http://www.greenacreskennel.com/blog/2016/11/16/shared-blog-post-the-misunderstanding-of-time-by-nancy-tanner/ >